How to design a dark theme user interface

 Why a dark theme?

 Before designing anything it is good to think about why and how you want to use a dark theme.
 Are you providing the dark theme as a secondary option or will it be the default theme?
 Netflix has a dark color palette, because we most likely use it in low light environments.
 A dark theme also puts the focus on content – for example in the Spotify application, where the bright images stand out.
-If a dark theme does not fit your brand, you can always provide it as secondary option because it has some benefits:
+If a dark theme does not fit your brand or use case, you can always provide it as secondary option because it has some benefits:

 - Dark themes save lives (battery lives).